SandersISD/gpt2notion/README.md

 >
 > It just occurs that `gpt-35-turbo-16k` supports to use `tools` parameter, but not `gpt-35-turbo`.
 >
 > In an ideal world, HKUST should allow specifying model version.
-However, the current arrangement may be due to insurmountable unlimitations.
+However, the current arrangement may be due to insurmountable limitations.

 ---